 Residents Maintain Autonomy

-In Columbia Rehabilitation and Healthcare Center, 18.95% Percentage of Patients
+In Columbia Rehabilitation and Healthcare Center, 27.49% of Patients

-This indicates the percent of residents who needed more assistance with activities of daily living over time.
-High levels of dependence on staff for assistance with activities of daily living could indicate the deterioration of a resident's health.
+This is the percentage of patients who needed additional assistance with activities of daily living over time.
+Higher levels of dependence on staff for assistance with activities of daily living may be a sign of deterioration of a resident's well-being.

 Ability to Keep Residents Mobile

-In Columbia Rehabilitation and Healthcare Center, 20.82% Percentage of Residents
+In Columbia Rehabilitation and Healthcare Center, 29.26% of Residents

-This is the percentage of residents that were able to retain mobility over time.
-Optimizing mobility is usually a good sign for residents' health.
+This is the percent of residents that retained mobility levels over time.
+Retaining mobility is usually a great sign for residents' health.

 Hospitalizations

-This datapoint is a measure of the number of times residents are hospitalized per thousand days of patient care.
-Staying out of the hospital is important to maintaining the physical well-being of nursing home patients.
+This tells you the number of times residents are hospitalized per thousand days of patient care.
+There is typically a correlation between reduced hospitalizations and the overall quality of care.

 Short-term Care: Rehospitalizations

-In Columbia Rehabilitation and Healthcare Center, 20.82 Percentage of Residents Rehospitalized
+In Columbia Rehabilitation and Healthcare Center, 29.26% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Columbia Rehabilitation and Healthcare Center, 13.63 Percentage of Patients
+In Columbia Rehabilitation and Healthcare Center, 21.87% of Patients

 This metric is a measure of the number of times residents are sent to the emergency room per 1,000 days of short-term patient care.